Ibrakara/shopping-cart/README.md

-This is a mock shoppign web site using react-route-dom.
+This is a mock shopping web site using react-route-dom.